PE and sport premium for primary schools

 - Employing coaches or specialist teachers to cover PPA (Planning, Preparation and Assessment)

-- Funding the minimum requirements of schools existing PE curriculum
+- Funding the minimum requirements of a school existing PE curriculum

 What must we publish?